harshchaudh/picTalk/README.md

 Many of the packages listed are not used.

 ### Deployment
+Ensure you have a .flaskenv file in main directory with the following line:
+FLASK_APP=picTalk.py

 To run the web application, run the command,
 ```cpp
 flask run